ncarlier/ncarlier.github.io/README.md

 ### 2005

-- Application manager of the healt care card managment system of the GIP-CPS *C, ProC, PowerBuilder, Oracle*
+- Application manager of the healt care card managment system for GIP-CPS *C, ProC, PowerBuilder, Oracle*

-- Developer of the card payment system of the SNCF *Java, Sybase*
+- Developer of the card payment system for SNCF
+  *Java, Sybase*